managedcoder/BotFrameworkAccelerators/Workshop/README.md

 If you already have Visual Studio 2019 installed, it's not exactly necessary, but it's never a bad idea to check to make sure Visual Studio is up to date which you can do by launching it and choosing **Help | Check for Updates**.
 This can safely be done before workshop begins.

+### Confirm You Have Required Subscription Permissions

-**Import:** In addition to the above installation prerequisites, developers will also need to have an Azure Subscription and enough permissions in their Azure Subscription to do the following:
+In addition to the above installation prerequisites, developers will also need to have an Azure Subscription and enough permissions in their Azure Subscription to do the following:

-- Add apps to App Registration Portal (https://apps.dev.microsoft.com)
-**Note:** If they have never created an app registration before then they can check this by creating an app registration and then turn right around and delete it
-- Azure Portal rights to create:
+- Azure portal rights to create:
+  - Azure Active Directory Application Registrations
-  - Azure Resource Groups
+  - Resource Groups
   - Azure App Service
   - Azure Web App Bot
   - Azure Cosmos DB
   - Azure App Service Plan
-  - Azure Cognitive Services (LUIS &amp; QnA Maker)
+  - Azure Cognitive Services (LUIS & QnA Maker)
   - Azure Search
   - Azure Application Insights
   - Azure Storage Account
+  - Although not strict requirement, the ability to add Azure Active Directory Application Registrations and Resource Groups are very helpful.

 All these services will be created in this workshop and your developers should check to make sure they have permission to create them.
 One way to confirm they have enough permissions is to create each of those resources/services in the Azure Portal and then turn right around and delete them.